 It’s important to try to stay calm in acute cases of hyperventilation.
 It may be helpful to have someone with you to coach you through the episode.
 The goal of treatment during an episode is to increase carbon dioxide levels in your body and work to slow your breathing rate.

 - Breathe through pursed lips.

-- breathe into a paper bag or cupped hands
+- Breathe slowly into a paper bag or cupped hands.

 - Attempt to breathe into your belly (diaphragm) rather than your chest.

 If you have hyperventilation syndrome, you will want to figure out what is causing it.
 If you suffer from anxiety or stress, you may want to see a psychologist to help you understand and treat your condition.
 Learning stress reduction and breathing techniques will help to control your condition.

 Acupuncture may also be an effective treatment for hyperventilation syndrome.
 Acupuncture is an alternative treatment based on ancient Chinese medicine.
-It involves placing thin needles into various areas of the body to promote healing.
+It involves placing thin needles into areas of the body to promote healing.
 One preliminary study found that acupuncture helped reduce anxiety and the severity of hyperventilation.